sshh12/llm-chat-web-ui/README.md

-# LLM Chat
+# GenAI Chat

-> LLM Chat is an open-source serverless alternative to ChatGPT.
+> GenAI Chat is an open-source serverless alternative to ChatGPT.

 ## Design Goals